FILTER RESULTS

 Counselor/Therapist, LPC, CRC, NCC

-Being part of a marginalized community can be isolating and painful, especially if people you love reject such a core part of who you are.
-Reconciling your identity, values, and choices is a process that leads to personal acceptance and deeper peace.
+Being part of a marginalized community can be isolating and painful, especially if people you love reject such a defining aspect of your identity.
+Claiming your values and making authentic, affirming connections is part of the healing process.

 4 Years Experience